 Ratatouille for breakfast?
 I’m intrigued and its got an egg in it.
 That’s complete genius.
 Sorry, no image available on this one.

 Well hello there beautiful, healthy loaf of bread that I made in the pressure cooker and now like a million times better than the oven version.
-This has been a go-to oven recipe for me for years and I couldn’t resist trying it out in the Instant Pot.
-I will be sending out a newsletter announcing this recipe very soon.
-Make sure you are signed up to receive these update emails so you don’t miss it!
+This has been my go-to oven recipe for years and I couldn’t resist trying it out in the Instant Pot.
+It freezes great as well!

 Now that you feel much more prepared to handle the masses of zucchini taking up space on your countertop, here’s some extra TIDBITS of information I’ve learned about using zucchini.